 Their department became the place to hang out, not least because Chris always brought in a small radio for live football commentary.
-Every Saturday, Dave from the ain desk in General Fiction would pass by around ten to six, and hang out and chat while the scores came in.
+Every Saturday, Dave from the main desk in General Fiction would pass by around ten to six, and hang out and chat while the scores came in.
 The rest of the week, he wouldn’t even acknowledge them.

 “Our fair-weather friend,” pointed out Richard as he saw Dave coming up the escalators on cue.
 This time he knew about the fez incident as seemed keen to discuss it.
 It had been telegraphed all around the shop and everyone was impressed.
 Everyone, except the manager who summoned Chris to his office the following Monday and gave him an official warning.
 Chris observed the order of the fez by not mentioning that Richard had also sported the hat, a fact that entitled him to free drinks that night, after they decided that it was only Monday and therefore cause enough for a session.

-As Spring came, Richard knew that his time was nearing its end, unless he were to be made full time.
+As spring came, Richard knew that his time was nearing its end, unless he were to be made full time.
 As that didn’t seem to be in the offing, he began looking around for other jobs and finally got accepted as assistant manager in a small classical record shop in the City.
 He had a genuine love of Classical music and that along with his experience and ability to improvise quick, impressive answers, got him the position.
 His happiness was tempered when it was revealed to him that the other candidates couldn’t tell their arias from their Elgars.

 The timing coincided with a new, permanent manager in Technical.
 Nigel was in his late twenties but could well have been late forties in both appearance and mentality.
 He had been the manager of a bookshop in the Home Counties and acted as if he were manager of the entire Fordham’s, sometimes even referring to himself as Floor Manager, a post that simply didn’t exist.